bygf/charts-gitlab/doc/development/colima/index.md

 For this part, we're going to clone the GitLab chart project and use it.

-For the configuration of the charts, [here](../../../examples/colima/values-minimum.yaml) is a provided minimum file.
+For the configuration of the charts, [here](https://gitlab.com/gitlab-org/charts/gitlab/raw/master/examples/colima/values-minimum.yaml) is the provided minimum file.
 This file will use the following:

 - Host set to `gdk.test`.
 - External IP set to `172.16.123.1`.
 If you're using the [loopback interface](#optional-loopback-interface), this is already the correct value.